 Alternatively, if you are purchasing an investment property, you should do your research accordingly.
 For example, executives who work long hours might prefer a modern apartment with a gym or pool, close to their workplace.

-Once you've settled on the style of property and the location, you need to get your finances sorted and this is where a discussion with a BT Adviser could be worth your while to help you with managing your budget and cash flow.
+Once you've settled on the style of property and the location, you need to get your finances sorted and this is where a discussion with a financial adviser could be worth your while to help you with managing your budget and cash flow.

 There is a smorgasbord of home loans to choose from but one of the key decisions to make is between a fixed and variable rate.